Alan Abel Orchestral Percussion Seminar

 Enrollment is limited to 30 full-time participants - applications are processed in order they are received.

-Please complete the online Registration Form to register for the Alan Abel Orchestral Percussion Seminar.
-The non-refundable $100 deposit is due upon registration with the remaining fees billed to you (due by May 26).
-There is a $50 late registration fee for any payments received after May 26, 2014.
+Please complete the online Registration Form (coming soon) to register for the Alan Abel Orchestral Percussion Seminar.
+The non-refundable $100 deposit is due upon registration with the remaining fees billed to you (due by May 25).
+There is a $50 late registration fee for any payments received after May 25, 2015.

 If interested, please review this additional information regarding travel, parking, housing and meals.